 Since there are no clear guidelines for the citation of Wikipedia, the following procedure is chosen: The complete article name without year is given after 'Wikipedia', in the list of sources after 'Wikipedia.
 Artikelame' the date of the used article version is mentioned.
 In this way, the information content used can be traced on the basis of the version history of an article, also after long periods of time.

-Many textbooks on dementia start with the basic medical facts about the development and course of a so-called dementia-related disease, which are accepted as valid by a large part of the scientific community (e.g., Förstl, 2009a; Mahlberg & Gutzmann, 2009a).
+Many textbooks on dementia start with the basic medical facts about the development and course of a disease called dementia, which are accepted as valid by a large part of the scientific community (e.g., Förstl, 2009a; Mahlberg & Gutzmann, 2009a).
 Data on prevalence and incidence open up various professional articles on dementia, e.g. on prevention (Laske, 2007), nursing care concepts (Nocon, Roll & Schwarzbach et al., 2010) or on exercise programs for people with dementia (ProAlter, 2011).
-Information about forms of dementia, about current and future costs of care for people with dementia, about risk potentials and prevention possibilities can be found regularly in many media; searches on the online portals of Spiegel, Stern and Focus, but also of Bild, yield a high number of articles on dementia.
+Information about forms of dementia, about current and future costs of care for people with dementia, about risk potentials and prevention possibilities can be found regularly in many media; searches on the online portals of Spiegel, Stern and Focus, but also of Bild [some popular German magazines and newspapers], yield a high number of articles on dementia.
 All sources have in common that details are reported extensively, but rarely the question is answered: What is dementia actually, what is this phenomenon that has broken into the health care system, the media and above all into the everyday life of so many people in such a dominant way?
 This chapter provides a brief overview of current answers to this question.

 The question "What is dementia?" cannot be answered with a simple, universally valid formulation.
 Nevertheless, it is a question that concerns almost all persons involved in the phenomenon of dementia: What is dementia?
 How can this phenomenon be described, explained, researched and perhaps even eliminated?
 What is it?
 A disease?
 Or is it rather a normal phenomenon of old age (Plemper, 2010; Whitehouse & George, 2009)?
 In recent years, more and more voices have been raised calling attention to the increasing demonization of the alleged disease dementia and the one-sided occupation of the interpretive authority over this phenomenon by the medical experts (Dammann & Gronemeyer, 2009; Wetzstein, 2005a; Whitehouse & George, 2009; Wißmann & Gronemeyer, 2008).